-- To orbit, click and hold the key on your keyboard, at the same time you hold the mouse wheel button, then move the mouse.
-Pay attention to whether you’re using ‘constrained orbit’ or ‘free’.
+- To orbit, click and hold the orbit shortcut ( SHIFT key) on your keyboard.
+At the same time, you hold the mouse wheel button, then move the mouse.
+Pay attention to whether you’re using ‘constrained orbit’ or ‘free.’

-When in doubt, or you ever find yourself unable to find your model, double click the mouse wheel button which will ‘zoom to fit’.
+When in doubt, or if you ever find yourself unable to find your model, double click the mouse wheel button, which will ‘zoom to fit.’